Minimum Selective Subset on Unit Disk Graphs and Circle Graphs: Introduction

 Banerjee et al.~\cite{BBC} proved that \mcs is \wth~\cite{book} when parameterized by the solution size, even with only two colors on general graphs.
 Dey et al.~\cite{DeyMN21,DeyMN23} provided polynomial-time algorithms for \mcs on some simple graph classes including paths, spiders, caterpillars, combs, and trees (for trees, $c=2$). \xp, $\npc$, and \fpt (when $c$ is a parameter) results on trees, can be found in~\cite{Arimura23,aritra}.
 The \mcs problem is also $\npc$ on interval graphs~\cite{aritra} and $\apxh$ on circle graphs~\cite{2024arXiv240514493M}.
 Variants, such as the \textit{Minimum Consistent Spanning Subset} (\mcss) and the \textit{Minimum Strict Consistent Subset} (\mscs) of \mcs, have been studied on trees~\cite{banik2024minimum,biniaz2024minimum,manna2024minimumstrictconsistentsubset}.
 However, the algorithmic results for \mss have not been extensively studied to date.
 Banerjee et al.~\cite{BBC} only showed that \mss is $\npc$ on general graphs.
 Very recently, the \mss problem has been studied in various settings, including $\mathcal{O}(\log n)$-approximation algorithms for general graphs, $\npc$ results for planar graphs, and linear-time algorithms for trees and unit interval graphs~\cite{manna2025minimumselectivesubsetgraph} (published in CCCG 2025).

 \textbf{Our Contributions.} The \mss problem admits an $\mathcal{O}(\log n)$-approximation on general graphs, which raises the question of whether better approximations exist.
 We show in Section~\ref{lapxhard} that \mss is \lapxh even when $c=2$.
 Hence, the problem is also \apxh and does not admit a \ptas on general graphs.
 This leads to the natural question of whether some graph classes allow a \ptas.
 To date, none are known.
 We answer this by proving in Section~\ref{ptas} that \mss admits a \ptas on unit disk graphs for arbitrary $c$, without requiring a geometric representation.
 Unit disk graphs are also fundamental in wireless networks, robotics, and computational geometry, where efficient approximation algorithms are highly relevant~\cite{GOLDIN2009234}.
 Before presenting our \ptas, we establish in Section~\ref{nphard} that \mss remains $\npc$ on unit disk graphs when $c$ is arbitrary.
 We also investigate whether \mss is \apxh in other graph classes.
 In Section~\ref{apxhard}, we prove that \mss is \apxh on circle graphs even when $c=2$.
 Circle graphs, which model intersecting chords, have applications in VLSI design, scheduling, and bioinformatics~\cite{article,sherwani2012algorithms}.
-All proofs of results marked with $(^{\ast})$ can be found in the appendix.
+All proofs of results marked with $(^{\ast})$ can be found in the Appendix.